-An introduction to the techniques psychologists use to examine the brain.
+An introduction to the techniques that psychologists use to examine the brain.
 The session will include elements on scanning and neuropsychology, as well as exploring the use of such techniques to diagnose and treat brain injuries.

+Geographical Profiling and Catching Serial Murderers

-Geographical profiling and catching serial murderers How offenders live and move through their daily environment leaves digital, physical and psychological traces.
+How offenders live and move through their daily environment leaves digital, physical and psychological traces.
 These traces can be used as clues to help understand the patterns and movements made by serial offenders - which can often be used to solve cases, and prevent other serial offences from happening.
 This talk will show your students the principles of how geographical profiling works in serial offender cases, and will focus on the geographical profiles left behind by some of the most notorious serial murderers in the UK.

-Why criminal profiling does not work The idea that criminals' crime scene behaviours may contain clues to their identity is a fascinating idea, known as criminal, or behavioural profiling.
+Why Criminal Profiling does not Work

+The idea that criminals' crime scene behaviours may contain clues to their identity is a fascinating idea, known as criminal, or behavioural profiling.
 Despite the FBI taking it seriously, and countless movies and TV shows dedicated to criminal profiling, there is very little scientific evidence to suggest that offender profiling ever leads to the identification and apprehension of offenders in serial murder cases.
 This talk will look at the case of the BTK serial murderer and you will see how FBI criminal profilers failed to identify this killer, several times, over a 30-year period.

+The Psychology of Stalking Behaviour

-The psychology of stalking behaviour Stalking and pathological predatory behaviour is something that has only recently been taken seriously by police and law enforcement.
+Stalking and pathological predatory behaviour is something that has only recently been taken seriously by police and law enforcement.
 It is understood that stalking behaviours are on the rise and the impact this has on victims can be huge and deeply damaging, with victims being made sick, losing their jobs and their family-life being destroyed.
 In some cases, victims have been murdered by their stalker.
 This talk will look at the different types of stalking and stalker pathologies and how it can be prevented, focusing on some well-known stalking cases.

+The Psychology of Happiness

-The psychology of happiness More than ever before, governments acknowledge the importance of happiness for their citizens.
+More than ever before, governments acknowledge the importance of happiness for their citizens.
 Health and happiness is on the national agenda for most governments, and there is an economic argument to be made for spending money to make people feel happier - as it will cost governments less in the long run.
 This talk will look at how happiness is measured by the UK government and what happiness actually means to psychologists.

-SOCIOLOGY Researching families and education: sociological perspectives This session will explore sociological approaches to the study of both education and the family.
-This session discusses Marxism and functionalist approaches to understanding schooling, while analysing the role of the family in society and how this feeds into the education system.
-Deconstructing sexualised pop culture This session will explore how gender roles are shaped, lived and experienced through aspects of popular culture.
-Through using current examples, this session will encourage students to examine how stereotypes, representations and labels are formed and maintained.
-Thinking sociologically about music How can sociology contribute to an understanding of music?
-This session provides an introduction to some of the key sociological ideas and perspectives on music, focusing on the social and historical settings in which musical forms are produced and consumed, and the ways in which music relates to social identity.
-Exploring the social context of the 'male' in contemporary advertisements This academic session takes a critical look at gender and the circulation of advertisements, with particular regard to the use of the 'male' as symbol in contemporary social context.
+What are Personality Disorders?

+In the last few years, we have heard more about different types of personality disorder and the problems they pose for people.
+This talk looks at the different types of personality disorder, how they are diagnosed, how they develop, and the implications for those diagnosed with personality disorders.
+The talk will also focus on the supposed links between crime, violence and personality disorders such as Narcissistic or Psychopathic.

+Social Identity and Food Choices

+This session will explore a qualitative interview research study of the way in which social identity functions in how post-menopausal female cancer survivors decide what to eat.

+YOUTH WORK AND COMMUNITIES

+Working in Youth Work and Communities